statnmap/hugo-statnmap-theme/README.md

 ## Localization (i18n)

 You don't blog in English and you want to translate the theme into different language?
 No problem.
 Take a look in the `i18n` folder and you'll find a file `en.toml` that we've copied at the beginning.
 It contains all strings related to the theme.
 Copy this file, change the name so that it reflects the translation language (like `fr.toml`) and modify the strings needed.

+## Make the contact form working

+Since this page will be static, you can use formspree.io as proxy to send the actual email.
+Each month, visitors can send you up to one thousand emails without incurring extra charges.
+Begin the setup by following the steps below:

+1. Enter your email address under ‘emailservice’ in contact/index.md file
+2. Upload the generated site to your server
+3. Send a dummy email yourself to confirm your account
+4. Click the confirm link in the email from formspree.io
+5. You’re done.
+Happy mailing!

 ## Linking thumbnails